danbev/learning-wasi/notes/wasm.md

 0 or negative it will be `false`.

+### block
+This statement creates a label which can be exited by using br.
+Branching to a block jumps to the end of the block.

 ### Memory
 Wasm does not have a heap like we are used to.
 Instead wasm has a linear memory which means memory is a contiguous block of bytes in the module.
 The actual